A fixed ratio schedule of reinforcement is a rewards schedule when a reward is delivered after a specific number of responses.

-Workers operating under this schedule will be productive and engage in a strong and steady display of the target behavior over a sustained period of time.
+Workers operating under this schedule will be productive and engage in a strong and steady display of the goal behavior over a sustained period of time.

 Because workers know exactly what they need to do to receive an award, expectations are very clear.